Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 ---

-<sub>Although, it's not the end here, there is still more to go for me.
-Now that the first bigger milestone is achieved, I will move towards getting into the ideal weight range for me.</sub>
+<sub>Although, it's not the end here, there is still more to go for me.</sub>

+<sub>Now that the first bigger milestone is achieved, I will move towards getting into the ideal weight range for me.</sub>

-<sub>So, here I start with my second run...</sub>
+<sub>*And so, here I start with my second run...*</sub>

-    - cw: 66.9 kgs (2020/08/28)
+    - cw: 66.8 kgs (2020/08/28)

     - gw1: 64 kgs
     - gw2: 61 kgs